-The Bank of Finland's authority to obtain information is based on the following legal provisions: Council Regulation (EC) No 2533/1998 concerning the collection of statistical information by the European Central Bank, as amended by Council Regulation (EC) No 951/2009 (as amended by 2015/373),and the Act on the Bank of Finland (214/1998, sections 26 and 28).
+The Bank of Finland's authority to obtain information is based on the following legal provisions: Council Regulation (EC) No 2533/1998 concerning the collection of statistical information by the European Central Bank, as amended by Council Regulation (EC) No 951/2009 (as amended by 2015/373), and the Act on the Bank of Finland (214/1998, sections 26 and 28).

-The ECB regulation concerning the balance sheet of the monetary financial institutions sector (ECB/2013/33, as amended by ECB/2014/51) requires the Bank of Finland to collect balance sheet data on MFIs operating in Finland, covering credit institutions, money market funds and the Bank of Finland.
+The ECB regulation concerning the balance sheet of the monetary financial institutions sector (ECB/2021/2) requires the Bank of Finland to collect balance sheet data on MFIs operating in Finland, covering credit institutions, money market funds and the Bank of Finland.
 The regulation allows national central banks to collect data on money market funds in accordance with the ECB regulation concerning assets and liabilities of investment funds (ECB/2013/38).
 The Bank of Finland has collected money market funds data and other investment funds' balance sheet data via the SIRA survey since the start of 2009.
 The collection of interest rate data is based on the ECB regulation concerning statistics on interest rates (ECB/2013/34, as amended by regulation ECB/2014/30).
 The ECB regulation concerning statistics on holdings of securities (ECB/2012/24, as amended by ECB/2015/8, ECB/2016 and ECB 2018/7) requires security-by-security reporting from MFIs.
-The collection of balance sheet and interest rate statistics is also regulated by the ECB guideline on monetary and financial statistics (ECB/2014/15, as amended by guideline ECB/2014/43, ECB2015/44 and ECB/2018/17).
+The collection of balance sheet and interest rate statistics is also regulated by the ECB guideline on balance sheet item statistics and interest rate statistics of monetary financial institutions (ECB/2021/11).
 The balance of payments data is based on the guideline ECB/2011/23, as amended by ECB/2013/25 and ECB/2015/39, and guideline concerning statistics on holdings of securities (ECB/2013/7, as amended by ECB/2015/19, ECB/2016/23 and ECB/2018/8) and data required by BIS are collected on the basis of BIS guidelines of July 2019.